pyglet/pyglet/doc/programming_guide/camera.rst

 Default camera behavior
 -----------------------

-Every window has a default camera at :py:attr:`pyglet.window.Window.default_camera`.
+Every window has a default camera at :py:attr:`pyglet.window.Window.camera`.
 The :py:attr:`~pyglet.window.Window.projection`, :py:attr:`~pyglet.window.Window.view`,
-and :py:attr:`~pyglet.window.Window.viewport` properties proxy directly to it.
+and :py:attr:`~pyglet.window.Window.viewport` properties proxy directly to the camera's root view.

 The default camera is initialized with the window context creation and applies itself automatically.